 (ii) ... whether the contents of the ETF's are real or fake (i.e. Tunsten or Molybdenum), by looking at refiner production runs and metals origins. (i.e. address Level 2 arguments).

 (iii) ... the existence (or not) of the supposed 'Dark Pool' bullion of the OTC market, which we surmise is used by the bullion banks to affect price movements.

 - SQL Server Database (combination of Trial Software and SQL Azure)

 - Windows Azure Blob Storage (cloud archive)

 Accessing the Historical Archives: The original SLV PDF file archives are preserved in cloud storage but are quite huge.
 To save bandwidth costs these will be compressed before I make them available to the public (but if anyone is interested in the data please email me).
-The other files are somewhat smaller, and I will progressively make these archives available to the public.
-Clicking on each link gives a list of the files inside that particular cloud container, which is grouped by year and the library is added to automatically by my software (if not listed here, subsequent years such as 2013 can be found later by changing the year in the URL, when the calendar ticks over).
+Clicking on each link gives a list of the files inside that particular cloud container - use the URL displayed to download the list resource.

 - Perth Mint Pool Allocated Silver: 2011, 2012